“What are you feeling?”

 “Sit with it.
 Feel it.
 For once.”

-Slowly, I begin to face reality: I am not the man I want to be, certainly not the one I want my child to know.
-I wore a prestigious job like armor with nothing underneath.
+Slowly, I begin to face reality: I am not the man I want to be, certainly not the one I want my coming child to know.
+I wore a prestigious job like an empty suit of armor, all hard, shiny surfaces making the nothing inside.
 I start a business to make a little money.
 I rent an apartment and furnish it with a Sam’s Club credit card that promises 0% APR.
 I use it to buy more than plates, utensils, couches, a bed, a crib, and food.
 I use it to buy time.
-Everything is strained, money, relations with the mother-to-be, and even my lower back from the unyielding terror.
+Everything is strained: money, relations with the mother-to-be, relation with myself, my idea of the future.

-The months march by, spring then summer come.
+The months march by and spring, then summer, arrive.
 I am in the delivery room, and I watch her come into the world.
 I catch her.
 She is here! — but something isn’t right.
 Her face is dusky and blue.
-She has a nuchal cord; the umbilical is wrapped around her neck.
+She has a nuchal cord; the umbilical is wrapped tightly around her neck.
 The universe stops turning.
 The doctor moves fast, taking her from me, running scissors neatly along her neck to sever the cord.
 She hesitates, sucks in a short breath and lets out a war cry scream declaring her arrival and intention to remain that’s so loud I’m afraid the doctor might drop her.

 A fierce pride, like a primal inferno, ignites in my heart and thrums through my being.
 A switch flips somewhere deep inside.
 My heart is a compass, and she is true north.
 She is all that matters, the single star in an otherwise barren night sky that I will forever steer toward.
 Tears stream from my eyes like rivers in a mix of relief, love, and joy I didn’t think possible.
 She is here, she is staying.

-“Good,” my guide says, “If you can do that every day, till and work this fertile ground, something new will begin to grow.”
+“Good,” my guide says, “If you can dive into that every day, till and work this fertile ground, let it sweep over you instead of numbing, something new will begin to grow.”

-I think of the eight years and two weeks we have had since that day.
-Quiet moments of discovery as I followed her around the house on all fours, letting her lead, as we discovered the coffee table drawers, the kitchen cabinets, and the sound of the cool, hard floor slapping under our palms as we crawled along.
+I think of the eight years and two weeks we have had since she arrived.
+Quiet moments of discovery as I followed her around the house on all fours, letting her lead, the sound of the cool, hard floor slapping under our palms as we crawled along.
+She explored the coffee table, was delighted to find the drawer with junk inside, moved onto the kitchen cabinets and marveled over finding the pans.

-Times of growth as I ran up and down the road for hours on end pushing her bike, helping her believe she could balance, catching her before she tumbled, and cheering so loud when she took off on her own at top speed that she almost crashed from embarrassment.
+Times of growth during the long light of summer as I ran up and down the road for hours on end pushing her bike, helping her believe she could balance, catching her before she tumbled, and cheering so loud when she took off on her own at top speed that she almost crashed from embarrassment.

-Moments of shared pride as she walked up to me just before her fifth birthday, said, “watch this,” with all her cool girl attitude and read her favorite picture books cover to cover.
+Moments of shared pride as she walked up to me just before her fifth birthday and said, “watch this,” with all her cool girl attitude, then read each of her favorite picture books cover to cover.

 Watching those eight years go by in a flash, trying to take no moment for granted.